HaloSPV3/Gemini/README.md

 Contains various helper/util classes related to File IO.
 *DialogHelpers.cs*: Simple OpenFileDialog/OpenFolderDialog helpers.
 Bare bones right now.
 *FileSizeHelper.cs*: Helps convert Bytes to a human readable string representation.
+### MiscUtils
+Utilities/Helpers which don't fit anywhere else will go here.
+*AdminCheckHelper.cs*: Checks if the current application is being run as an administrator.

 ## State of the code
 At the moment, the existing utilities are not extensively tested, as I only recently